ActiveLearningStudio/ActiveLearningStudio-curriki-elastic/README.md

 When you run the below command this will read the following 4 values from the terminal.

 Enter The Name of Client/Company: (this could be any name)
-Enter The ES Password: (Password you want to setup for ElastciSeach)
+Enter The ES Password for: (Password you want to setup for ElastciSeach)
-Enter The ES PORT: (Port you want to setup for ElastciSeach)
+Enter The ES PORT for: (Port you want to setup for ElastciSeach)
-Enter The Replicas in Swarm: (1..20)
+Enter The Replicas in Swarm for: (1..20)

 ```bash
 ./deploy_elasticSearch_with_swarm.sh